 California's Blueprint for a Safer Economy

 California has a new blueprint for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
 Find out how businesses and activities can open in counties statewide beginning August 31.
 The statewide "blueprint" is a color-coded, tier based system.
-The state has placed Glenn County into Tier 1 (purple).
-The colored chart with allowable activities per tier is below, followed by a full description of the plan.
+Glenn County remains in the Purple Tier 1 - Widespread (and most restrictive.)
+The colored chart (most recently updated on 9/28/20) with allowable activities per tier is below.

 Plan for Reducing COVID-19 and Adjusting Permitted Sector Activities to Keep Californians Healthy and Safe

 This guidance outlines an updated framework for a safe progression of opening more businesses and activities in light of the pandemic.
 The framework for this guidance is informed by increased knowledge of disease transmission vulnerabilities and risk factors and is driven by the following goals:

 1) To progress in phases based on risk levels with appropriate time between each phase in each county so impacts of any given change can be fully evaluated.